everscale-org/docs/src/spec/10-abi.md

 ### Fields

 It describes internal structure of the smart contracts data.
-This section helps to decode contract data with TON-SDK function [decode_account_data](https://github.com/tonlabs/ever-sdk/blob/ed05ce7b9305d0e825616efb8e9295b63406b8bb/docs/reference/types-and-methods/mod_abi.md#decode_account_data)
+This section helps to decode contract data with Ever SDK function [decode_account_data](https://github.com/tonlabs/ever-sdk/blob/ed05ce7b9305d0e825616efb8e9295b63406b8bb/docs/reference/types-and-methods/mod_abi.md#decode_account_data)

 Structure of the smart contract data is described as a list of variables names with corresponding data types.
 It includes contract state variables and some internal contract specific hidden variables.